Blue Cheese Dressing – The Secret Recipe – Only 5 Ingredients

 My mother used to make this dressing on special occasions.
 I would stand there hoping I would get a little nibble of cheese.
 If I had been really, really good, I got one.
 The blue cheese was expensive, and it came already crumbled.
 Most of it was dried out, so my mother was very picky about what pieces went into her dressing.
 Truthfully, I think I was the one who got the dried-out pieces.

-This is no longer an issue.
+Having to use dried out pieces is no longer an issue.
 You can get a half a pound block of cheese usually for less than the crumbled variety.
 Blue cheese is great on or stuffed in burgers, on a cracker, or my favorite, on a slice of Barbari bread.

 It’s also not a problem if the cheese doesn’t come crumbled, a small food processor does a fine job of crumbling and mixing the dressing for you.
 I can recommend the *Braun Food Processor, available on Amazon, which has a small bowl that fits into the big one.